cmorterud/cmorterud.github.io/_posts/2018-10-01-genetic-algorithm.markdown

 }
 {% endhighlight %}

+At the end, the best fitting bitstring from the last population is returned.

+Increasing the amount of iterations helps to remove more and more noise from the populations, but also increases the runtime of the algorithm.
+A balance needs to be found between accuracy and runtime requirements.

+Increasing the population size increases the amount of randomness in the algorithm, which is needed to eventually ideally generate the best fitting bitstring.
+Population size and number of iterations should increase and decrease proportionally, because as additional randomness is introduced, additional iterations are needed to filter out the randomness to identify the most fit solution.

+## Applications

+## Contact
 Please feel free to email me with any additional questions or concerns at [{{ site.email }}](mailto:{{ site.email }}).